luanaftrindade/luanaftrindade/README.md

 welcome to my gitHub! 👩‍💻✨

 ## about me
-I'm a software developer that loves to work with web development (mostly with JavaScript, TypeScript, React.js and Node.js).
+I'm a software developer that loves to work with web development and custom applications.

 ## tools I've worked with
 <p align= left>